nigelhaim/3rdYr_2ndSem/Thesis/Research Problem.md

 - Brain Extraction Tool used to obtain binary masks of the brain tissue from MR magnitude images.
 - Volumetric datum of Dataset 2 was interpolated so it has the same slice thickness as Dataset 1.
 	- Cropped from the size of 512 x 448 x 72 → 360 x 360 x 72
-	- Discarding the empty background fom the top, bottom, right and lift sides.
+	- Discarding the empty background from the top, bottom, right and lift sides.
 	- **Resized** to 360 x 360 x 360 to ensure the images to be square
 - The contrast of the SWI images was stretched by mapping the pixel intensity values to new wider range such that the image’s histogram was linearly scaled, and the values were evenly distributed from maximum to minimum (eg 255 to 0 on an 8-Bit image).

-**Proposeed Detection Network**
+**Proposed Detection Network**
 - Each detection network of the TPE-Det is based on EfficientDet.
 - EfficientDet can simultaneously detect the location of multiple CMBs, providing coordinates of bounding boxes with confidence scores as output.
 - Independently trained on the three axis images